julkuhn/DysRegNet_package/README.md

 - direction_condition:  If True, DysRegNet will only consider case samples with positive residuals (target gene overexpressed) for models with a negative TF coefficient as potentially dysregulated.
 Similarly, for positive TF coefficients, only case samples with negative residuals are considered.
 Please check the paper for more details.

 The parameters are also annotated with dockstrings for more details.
+The patients id or samples ids must be the same in the "expression_data" and  "meta".
+Additionally, gene names or ids must match the ones in the "GRN" DataFrame.
+In the condition column of the meta DataFrame, the control samples should be encoded as 0 and case samples as 1.

 ## Get Started
 Import the package and pandas: